rasterradio/Kumite/README.md

 ### Knockback

 Ground control plays a heavy role in *Kumite*.
 Attacks cause a large and equal amount of knockback whether they are blocked or eaten.
 In *Karate Tournament*, the player can be pushed out of the arena by knockback from default position in 6 normal hits or 3 power hits, assuming they don’t move.
-This suggests that power attacks cause exactly double the knockback of normal attacks.
+So power attacks cause double the knockback of normal attacks.
 They would also have, on average, double the recovery time.
 Knockback will have to be examined against punch/kicks, and a decision will have to be made whether blocking players will be able to respond with an attack, if they have frame advantage.

 ### Attack Trades